Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Properties for the @c "datasets" node:
 - @c "datasets": contains an array of datasets, which are referenced by other items in the report.
   - @c "name": the name of the dataset.\n
-  This name is referenced by items (e.g., plots) elsewhere in the configuration file and must be unique.
+  This name is referenced by items (e.g., plots) elsewhere in the project file and must be unique.
   - @c "path": the full file path of the dataset.
   - @c "importer": how to import the dataset.\n
     This is optional and the default is to import the file based on its file extension.\n